DavidHLP/blog/src/content/note/en/spring-cache-cacheoperation-source-analysis.md

 }
 ```

-- **Short-circuit optimization**: Returns true if any parser considers it a candidate class
+- **Short-Circuit Optimization**: Returns true as soon as any parser considers it a candidate class
-- **Delegation pattern**: Delegate specific judgment logic to each parser
+- **Delegation Pattern**: Delegates specific judgment logic to individual parsers
-- **Performance optimization**: Avoid expensive method traversal for unrelated classes
+- **Performance Optimization**: Avoids expensive method traversal on irrelevant classes

-**Core Parsing Method Implementation:**
+**核心解析方法实现：**

 ```java
 @Override